You already know that sugar-sweetened beverages are bad for your health. But now, new research shows that they can actually be deadly. Scary stuff!

 The researcher team's number one conclusion: Cut them out!
 It could help you prevent disability, disease and death…

-Three tips for cutting out sweet drink for good
+Three tips for cutting out fizzy drinks for good

 #1: Drink water